gammapy/gammapy/docs/install/other.rst

 .. code-block:: bash

-   $ pip install ipython astropy gammapy
+   $ python -m pip install ipython astropy gammapy

 If this doesn't work (which is not uncommon, this is known to fail to compile the C extensions of Astropy on some platforms), ask your Python-installation-savvy co-worker